Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 \subsection{Selfish individuals}

 Selfish agents increase their investments $x_i$ until the individual gradients $dE_i/dx_i$ vanish.
 This leads to

 in analogy to the case of an individual investor discussed above.
 Here we used that $dx_{\rm tot}/dx_i=1$.
 In the stationary state, individual investments are strictly linear in the $c_i$.
-Eq.~(\ref{TOC_gradient_zero}) describes $N$ self-consistency conditions for $N$ variables, the individual $x_i$, which are coupled through $x_{\rm tot}$.
-In physics terms, the cumulative investment acts hence as a mediating molecular field.
-It can be determined by averaging (\ref{TOC_gradient_zero}) over all agents,
+Eq.~(\ref{TOC_gradient_zero}) describes $N$ self-consistency conditions for $N$ variables, the individual $x_i$, which are coupled through $x_{\rm tot}$. \footnote{In physics terms \cite{gros2015complex,landee2014gentle}, the cumulative investment acts as a mediating molecular field.} The size of the total investment $x_{\rm tot}$ can be determined by averaging (\ref{TOC_gradient_zero}) over all agents,

 where $\bar{c}$ is the mean per unit cost.
 The cumulative investment is hence solely a function of $N$ and of the average costs.
 In particular it does not depend on the actual distribution of the respective $c_i$.
 A finite solution exists for all $0<\bar{c}<1$, as illustrated in Fig.~\ref{fig_x_tot_c_bar}.
 In the large-$N$ limit one finds $x_{\rm tot}\to \log(1/\bar{c})$.